elifesciences/data-hub-ejp-xml-pipeline/README.md

     make build-dev test-exclude-e2e

+To run the pipeline (which uses a state file):

+    make data-hub-pipelines-run-ejp-xml-pipeline

+### Using a Virtual Environment

 To set up the development environment:

     # initial setup
     make dev-venv
     # update dependencies
     make dev-install

+To run the test:

+    make dev-test

+To run the pipeline (which uses a state file):

+    make dev-run-ejp-xml-pipeline

+To clear the state:

+    make dev-clear-state

 ## Project Folder/Package Organisation